 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>AllFacebook - Latest Comments in Google to Take On Facebook</title><link>http://allfacebook.disqus.com/</link><description></description><language>en</language><lastBuildDate>Mon, 24 Sep 2007 17:53:20 -0000</lastBuildDate><item><title>Re: Google to Take On Facebook</title><link>http://www.allfacebook.com/2007/09/google-to-take-on-facebook/#comment-1637866</link><description>Google has much bigger plans.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>AllFacebook - Latest Comments in Google to Take On Facebook</title><link>http://allfacebook.disqus.com/</link><description></description><atom:link href="https://allfacebook.disqus.com/google_to_take_on_facebook/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Mon, 24 Sep 2007 17:53:20 -0000</lastBuildDate><item><title>Re: Google to Take On Facebook</title><link>http://www.adweek.com/socialtimes/google-to-take-on-facebook/303693#comment-1637866</link><description>&lt;p&gt;Google has much bigger plans.
 You should read the article that inspired Arrington's post.
-Here is a write-up about it with links to it and a series of related articles:&lt;br&gt;&lt;br&gt;&lt;a href="http://jobmatchbox.com/2007/09/23/re-thoughts-on-the-social-graph/" rel="nofollow"&gt;http://jobmatchbox.com/2007/09/23/re-thoughts-o...&lt;/a&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Bob</dc:creator><pubDate>Mon, 24 Sep 2007 17:53:20 -0000</pubDate></item><item><title>Re: Google to Take On Facebook</title><link>http://www.allfacebook.com/2007/09/google-to-take-on-facebook/#comment-1637867</link><description>Facebook does not require applications to reside within Facebook.
-In fact, before they even announced their platform, they had an API for use on third party sites.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">John S</dc:creator><pubDate>Fri, 21 Sep 2007 19:54:45 -0000</pubDate></item></channel></rss>
+Here is a write-up about it with links to it and a series of related articles:&lt;/p&gt;&lt;p&gt;&lt;a href="http://jobmatchbox.com/2007/09/23/re-thoughts-on-the-social-graph/" rel="nofollow noopener" target="_blank" title="http://jobmatchbox.com/2007/09/23/re-thoughts-on-the-social-graph/"&gt;http://jobmatchbox.com/2007...&lt;/a&gt;&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Bob</dc:creator><pubDate>Mon, 24 Sep 2007 17:53:20 -0000</pubDate></item><item><title>Re: Google to Take On Facebook</title><link>http://www.adweek.com/socialtimes/google-to-take-on-facebook/303693#comment-1637867</link><description>&lt;p&gt;Facebook does not require applications to reside within Facebook.
+In fact, before they even announced their platform, they had an API for use on third party sites.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">John S</dc:creator><pubDate>Fri, 21 Sep 2007 19:54:45 -0000</pubDate></item></channel></rss>